Where to See a Different Kind of Star in Beverly Hills

 Photo credit: Frank Wonho

-MICHELIN Guide’s Point Of View: For a sensory Japanese Kyoto-style gourmet tempura journey, Tempura Endo is a 16-seat restaurant that holds a highly traditional and upscale dining experience.
-The exceptional flavor profiles all lie in the details.
-A key component is the delicately seasoned original dipping sauce, made with a secret recipe and carefully selected salt, which enhances the natural flavors of the tempura using choice seasonal ingredients.
-The tasting menus are a parade of vegetables and seafood dipped and fried delicately and served one at a time by the chef himself.
+MICHELIN Guide’s Point Of View: There are few restaurants in the country dedicated solely to tempura, a Japanese style of cooking that is so much more than just “frying.”
+Tempura Endo in Beverly Hills is one such rare breed.
+Though there are tables woven throughout the restaurant, aim for a seat at the counter in front of the handmade copper cauldron.
+The tasting menus are on the pricey side, but such is the cost for a parade of vegetables and seafood dipped and fried delicately and served one at a time by the chef himself.
 Ribs of sweet corn, scallops from Hokkaido, broccolini, and snapper wrapped in shiso are all carefully placed in hot cottonseed oil and emerge with a lacy, almost transparent coating.
 At the meal’s end, opt for the tempura rice bowl over the soba noodles.

 Kazan holds a small storefront window showcasing an antique noodle press and the fresh flour flown in from Japan used to make the daily dough that is aged for five days and been dubbed ‘The Rolls Royce of ramen’.